juntaoy/dali-preprocessing-pipeline/README.md

 project.
 The tool contains a pre-processing pipeline and a converter developed at Queen Mary University of London for the Dali project.
 The details of the tool is partially discripted in the section 3 of the following paper:

-Crowdsourcing and Aggregating Nested Markable Annotations.
+**Crowdsourcing and Aggregating Nested Markable Annotations**
-Chris Madge, Silviu Paun, Juntao Yu, Udo Kruschwitz and Massimo Poesio.
+Chris Madge, Silviu Paun, Juntao Yu, Udo Kruschwitz and Massimo Poesio
-In ACL 2019
+In *Proceedings of the The 57th Annual Meeting of the Association for Computational Linguistics (ACL)*,2019

 ## Pre-processing Pipeline